ASC 740: Year-end provision considerations for 2020

 From the CARES Act, to tax regulation packages providing additional guidance on the TCJA, 2020 has been a busy year, especially as companies respond and adapt to the COVID-19 pandemic.
 Companies will need to consider the potential additional current year and retrospective benefits of the GILTI high tax exclusion, the enhanced depreciation deductions for qualified improvement property, the favorable final regulations and increased limitation under section 163(j) and temporary changes to NOL rules.
 Companies will also need to consider how each of these changes impacts their deferred tax assets and liabilities and any required valuation allowance.

-This article was written by Al Cappelloni, Darian Harnish and originally appeared on 2021-01-11.
+This article was written by Al Cappelloni, Darian A. Harnish and originally appeared on Jan 10, 2021.

 The information contained herein is general in nature and based on authorities that are subject to change.
 RSM US LLP guarantees neither the accuracy nor completeness of any information and is not responsible for any errors or omissions, or for results obtained by others as a result of reliance upon such information.
 RSM US LLP assumes no obligation to inform the reader of any changes in tax laws or other factors that could affect information contained herein.
 This publication does not, and is not intended to, provide legal, tax or accounting advice, and readers should consult their tax advisors concerning the application of tax laws to their particular situations.
 This analysis is not tax advice and is not intended or written to be used, and cannot be used, for purposes of avoiding tax penalties that may be imposed on any taxpayer.